 - Sending out the audit plan with topics and times

-c) Requirements for conducting internal audits
+d) Requirements for carrying out internal audits

 Internal audits should be carried out according to plan.
 Deviations must be documented.
 Organizations must take appropriate corrective action if non-conformities are found during the audit.